taylorstitch/workshop-docs/readme.md

 ### 4. Custom Collections Install

-The app can maintain three Custom Collections within your store:
+The app maintains three Custom Collections within your store:

 1. __Workshop Projects: Active__ can be accessed by handle `workshop-projects-active`
 2. __Workshop Projects: Active Pre-Orders__  can be accessed by handle `workshop-projects-active-pre-orders`